 Upon appointment all trustees receive a variety of information as part of their induction.
 Trustees are briefed on their legal obligations and other trustee responsibilities and receive an induction information pack which includes their role responsibilities, historical and current information about UPSU and information on the strategic plan.
-All Trustees are also enrolled on an online Trustee Foundations course which was specifically devised for students' union trustees.
+All Trustees are provided with links to the Charity Commission online resources with Sabbatical Chairs receiving additional specialist training to support development within the role of both Chair of the Board and Chair of the Governance and Staffing Committee.

-The annual Away Day was held in April this year and enabled Trustees to have a refresher on their responsibilities as Trustees as well as spend time considering good governance in relation to UPSU and discuss key strategic issues.
+The annual Away Day was held in December this year and enabled Trustees to have a refresher on their responsibilities as Trustees as well as spend time considering good governance in relation to UPSU and discuss key strategic issues.

-Union Council
+Union Council (Open Meeting)